MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Use of claims mapping policy (optional)

-[Claims Mapping Policy (preview)](~/identity-platform/reference-claims-mapping-policy-type.md#claims-mapping-policy-properties) for attributes which do not exist in Microsoft Entra ID.
-Claims mapping allows you to migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (AD FS) or user objects.
+Claims mapping lets you migrate old on premises apps to the cloud by adding more custom claims that back your Active Directory Federation Services (AD FS) or user objects.
+For more information, see [Claims Mapping Policy (preview)](~/identity-platform/reference-claims-mapping-policy-type.md#claims-mapping-policy-properties).

-[Created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md) to make your application use a custom claim and include more fields.
+To use a custom claim and include more fields in your application.
+[Created a custom claims mapping policy and assigned it to the application](~/identity-platform/saml-claims-customization.md).

 > [!NOTE]
 > To use a custom claim, you must also have a custom policy defined and assigned to the application.
 The policy should include all required custom attributes.